Man arrested in Memorial Day mass shooting in downtown Charleston - NewsBreak

 Deljavon Lamat Simmons, 31, of Charleston, was arrested by Charleston Police officers, detectives, and US Marshals Task Force officers.

 He is being charged with five counts of attempted murder and one count of possession of a weapon during the commission of a violent crime.
-He is expected to appear in bond court Friday afternoon.
+Bond was denied during a Friday afternoon hearing.

 “Frankly, it’s a miracle that no one was killed in this shooting.
 We cannot and will not tolerate these kinds of events anywhere in our city, and I commend our officers on the intensive, ongoing investigation that produced this arrest,” said Charleston Police Chief Luther Reynolds.